-- Continued to operate the London Health Emergency Badge scheme, issuing parking waivers to eligible health workers to use in emergency situations. - Completed a review of practices and processes to ensure the service is delivered as effectively and efficiently as possible, including the following recommendations: - o The HEB scheme and badge be renamed to the 'Urgent Care Badge'. - A two-hour time limit is set to attend any urgent care visit and indicated with a clock to be displayed with the badge. - A new badge designed to include additional security features to help prevent fraud and misuse. - A new Case Management System is procured to improve the application and management processes. - o The eligibility and allocation criteria to remain the same. - o The Terms and Conditions of Use strengthened and updated. - The cost of the badge be reviewed. - Invitation to Tender for CMS drafted.
+- Continued to operate the London Health Emergency Badge scheme, issuing parking waivers to eligible health workers to use in emergency situations. - Adapted service provision to Covid-19 with home and flexible working arrangements. - Extended the expiry date of passes when printing of new passes suspended and asked boroughs not to enforce against expired passes. - Progressed delivery of the recommendations from the review of practices and processes to ensure the service is delivered as effectively and efficiently as possible, including the following recommendations: - The HEB scheme and badge be renamed to the 'Urgent Care Badge'. - A two-hour time limit is set to attend any urgent care visit and indicated with a clock to be displayed with the badge. - A new badge designed to include additional security features to help prevent fraud and misuse. - A new Case Management System is procured to improve the application and management processes.